konverner/syntax_analyzer/README.md

 grammar.txt - context-free grammar for russian

-dict - dictionary of some complex phrases (conjucations, predicatives, adverbs etc.) that don't present in OpenCorpora dictionary.
+dict - dictionary of some complex phrases (conjugations, predicatives, adverbs etc.) that don't present in OpenCorpora dictionary.

 # Example: